-The Warm Up - (Kindergarten - Grade 3)
+The Warm Up

 A second alternative allows teachers to challenge their class to develop a process for students to earn each trading card as a group.
 Earning the trading cards through teamwork and perseverance could be the theme.
 From the whole class earning a trading card each time a literacy goal is achieved, to accolades for taking personal risks such as reading aloud in class for the first time, or being a leader of literacy in the classroom, students and their teacher together can determine the route to distributing the trading cards.

-Used as a home reading incentive, teachers are welcome to encourage students to log their time spent reading at home.
+Used as a home literacy incentive, teachers are welcome to encourage students to log their time spent reading at home.
 Whether it be reading aloud to younger siblings, replacing computer game time with computer reading time or simply curling up with a good book (or e-reader!), students and teachers together can determine what is required for each individual student to "earn" each trading card.

 Schools make the playoffs by having a "full house" of student involvement.
-In each partner school district, schools who have total school involvement in Reading...Give It A Shot! are eligible to receive recognition thanks to the generous support of our sponsors.
-Schools can "win":
+Schools who have 100% of their students participating in Reading...Give It A Shot! are eligible to receive recognition, thanks to the generous support of the Flames Foundation for Life.

-A Flames jersey
+A Calgary Flames jersey